obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. The presence of `.md` filename extensions is chosen to match the existing conventions in the Tasks filter instructions [[Filters#File Path|path]] and [[Filters#File Name|filename]].
 1. `task.file.pathWithoutExtension` was added in Tasks 4.8.0.
 1. `task.file.filenameWithoutExtension` was added in Tasks 4.8.0.

+[^commented]: Text inside `%% ... %%` comments is hidden from view.
+It is used to control the order that group headings are sorted in.